maxtonhuang/HighOctane/ZodiaClash/HighOctane_ReadMe.txt

 (-3 Chi)

 [Yang - Goat]
-Skill 1 (Yin-Yang Strike) - Deals damage and has a 40% chance to remove all buffs from an enemy.
+Skill 1 (Yin-Yang Strike) - Deals damage and has a 25% chance to remove all buffs from an enemy.
 (+1 Chi)

 Skill 2 (Chi Surge) - Enrages and makes an ally (except Yang) take action immediately for 1 turn.
 (-2 Chi)

 Skill 3 (Shepherd's Grace) - Removes all debuffs and heals an ally based on Yang’s maximum health.
+(-2 Chi)

+[Niu - Ox]
+Skill 1 (Shield Thrust) - Deals damage and has a 70% chance to break an enemy for 1 turn.
+(+1 Chi)

+Skill 2 (Resolute Charge) - Deals damage and stuns an enemy for 1 turn.
+(-3 Chi)

+Skill 3 (War God's Wrath) - Taunts all enemies and strengthens Niu for 1 turn.
 (-2 Chi)

 3) Status Effects